-Major features of the GangPro430 programmer are:
+Major features of the FlashPro430 programmer are:

-- \ Support all MSP430Fxx microcontrollers from TI. - \ Programming speed via JTAG interface is approximately 12 kBytes/s simultaneously up to six target devices that is equivalent to 72 kbytes/s programming speed per one programmed target device, - \ Programming speed via BSL interface is 9.6 kbits/s (BSL) and 150 kbits/s (Fast BSL). - \ Our programmers are professionally made and are recommended by Texas Instruments as the Third Party Tools source. - \ Our programmers are currently the fastest programmers on the market. - \ Blow the JTAG security fuse capability. - \ Full memory or sector memory erase capability. - \ Write Check Sum verification. - \ No code size limitations. - \ Target device can be powered from the programming adapter or from external source. - \ Easy to use WindowsTM based software. - \ Programmer accept TI (\.txt), Motorola (\.s19) and Intel (\.hex) data files for programming. - \ Combine code files capability. - \ Lock setup capability, useful in production.

-- \ Software package can assign and automatically increment serial number, model type and revision.
+- \ Support all MSP430Fxx microcontrollers from TI. - \ Our programmers are professionally made and are recommended by Texas Instruments as the Third Party Tools source. - \ Our programmers are currently the fastest programmers on the market. - \ Programmer has a unique feature three interfaces in one package allowing to program the target device via JTAG, Spy-Bi-Wire or BSL Interface. - \ To speed up production process optimized programming algorithms are used to significantly reduce programming time.
+Our proprietary Fast BSL algorithms allow to communicate with the target devices over 35 times faster then standard TI BSL (9.6kb/s) reducing programming time from few minutes to few seconds. - \ Programming speed via JTAG Interface is around 29 kbytes/s. - \ Blow the JTAG security fuse capability. - \ No code size limitations. - \ Full memory or sector memory erase capability. - \ Write Check Sum verification. - \ DCO calibration via JTAG, Spy-Bi-Wire and BSL - \ Target device can be powered from the programming adapter or from external source. - \ Easy to use WindowsTM based software. - \ Programmer accept TI (\.txt), Motorola (\.s19) and Intel (\.hex) data files for programming. - \ Combine code files capability. - \ Lock setup capability, useful in production. - \ Software package can assign and automatically increment serial number, model type and revision.
 Serial Number with or without an automatically inserted current date can be stored in the FLASH memory in HEX, BCD or ASCII format.
-Log file capability allowing to review information about the flashed target devices. - \ DLL software package can control programmer from other programs. - \ Programmer has been fully tested to comply with the FCC and CE requirements. - \ Uses USB-1.1 (12Mbits/s) Port to communicate with the Programming Adapter.
+Log file capability allowing to review information about the flashed target devices. - \ DLL software package can control programmer from other programs. - \ Programmer has been fully tested to comply with the FCC and CE requirements. - \ Our programmers are inexpensive for users interested in basic features we provide limited, or lite software version. - \ Using USB-1.1 (12Mbits/s) Port to communicate with the Programming Adapter. - \ Communication with the target device via JTAG/SBW/BSL Interface using TI-standard 14-pins header connector.